 Then, I’ll give you some examples on how I’d use it.
 Although the examples may not be your own niche (because it is impossible to cover everyone!).
 My hope is that the examples will help you uncover ideas on how you could use your [own] data.

-Why should you bother knowing your Pinterest users
+Why should you bother knowing your Pinterest audience?

 - Better outcome.
 With informed decision, you can predict the outcome of what you are pinning because you are no longer guessing what works.

-- Better budgeting.
+- Better budget.
 Keeps you from wasting your money and resources on social media tactics and social media ads that may be off-target.

 - Better planning.
 When you know your audience, planning your content strategy and allocating your limited funds and resources become more efficient and effective.